kdelange/Moon_API/README.md

 file,gender,projectNo,age,hpo_termen,mother,mother_healt,father,father_health
 VCFindex,male,12,3,HPO:0004756;HPO:00045678,VCFmother,healty,VCFfather,affected

-The output is a sample file with the moon numbers linked to the partets.
+The output is a sample file with the moon numbers linked to the parents.
 This file you need in the next step.

 ##### step 3: upload the trio